cppdark96/Viper/README.md

 Download the first BETA on sourceforge: https://sourceforge.net/projects/viper/files/viper-beta-iso/

-NOTE: the ISO includes apps, libraries and dependencies for gaming alrady, please have patience while we work on the system.
+NOTE: the ISO includes apps, libraries and dependencies for gaming already, please have patience while we work on the system.